 Internal assessment data for academic progress shows that all Pupil Premium pupils without an EHCP made progress and had attainment in line with the other pupils in their class.
-The majority of pupils made good progress in most areas.
+Pupils made good progress in most areas.
 Again due to very small numbers of pupils and each one being in a different year group, this data will not be published publicly as these pupils could be identified.